junxian428/HTB_Certified_Junior_Cybersecurity_Associate/4. Linux Fundamentals/24. Network Configuration/README.md

 6. Configure AppArmor to allow a single user to access a specific network service but deny access to all others.

 7. Configure AppArmor to deny access to a specific user or group for a specific network service.

+<h3>TCP Wrappers</h3>

+8. Configure TCP wrappers to allow access to a specific network service from a specific IP address.

+9. Configure TCP wrappers to deny access to a specific network service from a specific IP address.

+10. Configure TCP wrappers to allow access to a specific network service from a range of IP addresses.